YessicaSD/CITM_1_Project_1_JADY_UPC/README.md

 - Programming and code revision: Yessica Servin Dominguez
 > _Find her on Instragram as @randomgerbit_
 > _Github profile: https://github.com/YessicaSD_

+## About Last Resort
+Last Resort immerses us in a world where the apocalypse is approaching and we will try to stop it.
+In order to acomplish our mission, we pilot a spaceship with the help of a small drone , the "unit", and we will defeat all kinds of enemies.

 ## Controls
 ### Controller: